PierreSenellart/provsql/doc/source/index.rst

-  component map, the query rewriting pipeline, memory management, the where-provenance and data-modification subsystems, aggregation and semiring evaluation, probability computation, coding conventions, testing, debugging, and the build system.
+  component map, the query rewriting pipeline, memory management, the where-provenance and data-modification subsystems, aggregation and semiring evaluation, probability computation, coding conventions, testing, debugging, the build system, and ProvSQL Studio's architecture.

 * The :ref:`api-ref` provides auto-generated reference documentation for the SQL and C/C++ APIs (via Doxygen).